thaljef/Dist-Zilla-Chef/README.md

     use Mojolicious;

-And maybe fter a few minutes of coding, you have a couple subroutines and maybe a couple test scripts to accompany `Frobulator`.
+And after a few minutes of coding, you have a few subroutines and maybe a couple test scripts to accompany `Frobulator`.
 Now it is time to cook!

 First, you need to gather the "ingredients" for your distribution and